LFGConsulting/pearlywrites/client-instruct.md

 # ✨ PearlyWrites Website: CMS Access & Publishing Guide

 Welcome to your new modern website!
 This document walks you through how to manage your blog and site content using **Ghost CMS**.
-We’ve designed everything so that you can focus on writing—not tech headaches.
+We've designed everything so that you can focus on writing—not tech headaches.

 ---

 ## 🔐 Accessing Your Ghost Admin

 1. Go to: **https://pearlywrites.ghost.io/ghost**
-2. Log in using your credentials (you’ll receive an invite from us—check your inbox).
+2. Log in using your credentials (you'll receive an invite from us—check your inbox).
 3. Bookmark the admin panel for quick access.

 ---